School Improvement Plan

 Legislation (G.S. §115C-83.15) passed during the 2013 long session of the North Carolina General Assembly provides parents with an additional measure of school performance in the form of School Performance Grades.
 Beginning with the 2013–14 school year, the annual North Carolina School Report Cards display a letter grade of A, B, C, D, or F for each school in the state.

 The School Performance Grades are based 80 percent on the school’s achievement score (student proficiency) and 20 percent on students’ academic growth.
-At Tar Heel School, the achievement score for the 2023-2024 school year is based on how well the students performed on the 3rd, 4th , 5th, 6th, 7th, and 8th Grade Reading and Math End-of-Grade Assessments, and the 5th and 8th Grade Science End-of-Grade Assessments.
+At Tar Heel School, the achievement score for the 2024-2025 school year is based on how well the students performed on the End-of-Grade Reading, Math, and Science End-of-Grade Assessments.

 The purpose of this letter is to inform you that Tar Heel School has been designated as a low performing school by the North Carolina State Board of Education.
 As defined in G.S.
 115C-105.37: “The State Board of Education shall identify low-performing schools on an annual basis.
 Low-performing schools are those that earn an overall school performance grade of D or F and a school growth score of "met expected growth" or "not met expected growth" as defined by G.S.
 115C-83.15.”

-Tar Heel School received a School Performance Grade of “D” and a growth designation of “met expected growth” for the 2023-2024 school year.
+Tar Heel School received a School Performance Grade of “D” and a growth designation of “did not meet ” for the 2024–2025 school year.
 Although we are committed to improving this score, it is important to remember that just as no one single score or grade tells the whole story of a student, neither does it tell you everything about the performance of a school or the opportunities that the school provides.

 A low performing school is required to develop an improvement plan that specifically addresses how the school will improve both the school performance grade and school growth score.
 The plan will also include how central office administrators and I will work with, and monitor the progress of Tar Heel School.
-The school is already engaged in the work of refining its plan to present to the Board of Education for approval at the October meeting, scheduled for 6 p.m. on Monday, October 14, 2024.
+The school is already engaged in the work of refining its plan to present to the Board of Education at the October meeting, scheduled for 6 p.m. on Monday, October 13, 2025.
 The final plan will be available for review on the school’s website.

-One of our top priorities for 2024-2025 is to improve our School Performance Grade.
-There are a number of key programs and initiatives that the school has in place to help improve student performance:
+One of our top priorities for 2025–2026 is to improve our School Performance Grade.

 -